AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 - Practice playing drums on a realistic looking VR drum kit for half the price of real drum hardware.
 - Practice drum patterns.
 - Play to music.
-- Transfer your in-game skills to real life.
+- Transfer skill learned in-game to real life.
 - Up to 65 piece kit.
 - Connect game controllers to be used as foot pedals just like a real drum kit.
 (Bass pedal, Hi-hat pedal)